Soviet-Linux/CCCP/readme.md

 * Please also read through the [Code Of Conduct](https://github.com/Soviet-Linux/CCCP/blob/main/CODE_OF_CONDUCT.md) before posting your first idea as well.

 ### Creating A Pull Request
+For contributing please switch to the [rewrite branch](https://github.com/Soviet-Linux/CCCP/tree/rewrite)

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)